Best 38 Special Ammo For Target Practice Precision Shooting

 - Muzzle Energy: 249 ft-lbs

 This is a fairly high-velocity round for .38 Special.
-Still, the projectile is on the lighter end, making for a very soft and controllable recoil, even when firing smaller revolvers quickly.
+The projectile is on the lighter side, and ought to exhibit a flat trajectory as a result.
 Out of a lever-action carbine, you might as well be shooting a .22 for all you’ll feel at the shoulder.

-The ammo is made to very high standards and features high-quality brass cases that are a dream to reload (or can be sold to those that do).
+The ammo is loaded to very high standards and features high-quality brass cases that are a dream to reload (or can be sold to those who do).
 It’s also available in bulk quantities that significantly reduce the cost per round, which is excellent for high-volume target shooters and competitors who want low recoil and high quality.

 Fiocchi .38 Special 130 Grain FMJ